as adopted by the AER General Assembly 19 November 2020

 7.3 Invited to the meetings of the Bureau are

-- Members of the AER holding the highest position within the CoR, the CLRAE and its Chamber of Regions.
+c) Members of the AER holding the highest position within the CoR, the CLRAE and its Chamber of Regions;

 7.5 All information relating to the bureau election can be found in procedures art.
 15

-8.1 The Thematic Committees are open to all members of AER
+8.2 The Working Groups are open to all members of AER.

-8.3 The Committees may prepare, decide and implement initiatives in the framework of their assignments.
-Whenever relevant for the Forum and within their budgetary limits, they may
+8.4 The Working Groups may prepare, decide and implement initiatives in the framework of their assignments.
+Whenever relevant and within their budgetary limits, they may:

 Three members, not involved in other governing structures of AER, form the Monitoring and Evaluation Group.